sam-xz/macos-ultrabright/README.md

 This is a personal fork of [xdr-boost](https://github.com/levelsio/xdr-boost) by Pieter Levels.
 It adds smooth brightness changes, a nits display and a macOS app.

+I wanted free, simple brightness control.
+I did not want to pay for Vivid, and I did not need BetterDisplay's extra options or paid features.

 ## Install

 1. Download the disk image.
 Quit other brightness utilities.